AILab-FOI/PRRI-MMORPG2024/README.md

 # PRRI-MMORPG2024

 A fantasy MMORPG game based on Stanislav Petrov's [Sprite Stacking project](https://github.com/StanislavPetrovV/SpriteStacking) developed by students in the [Artificial Intelligence Laboratory](https://ai.foi.hr/) at the [University of Zagreb Faculty of Organization and Informatics](https://www.foi.unizg.hr/).
-The game is developed using the [PyGame](https://www.pygame.org/).
+The game is developed using [PyGame](https://www.pygame.org/).
 More details available at [itch.io](https://ailab-foi.itch.io/prri-mmorpg2024).

 # Short intro